 Consider moving yourself and any passengers away from the stranded car.
-If your car has broken down: at dangerous junction; apex of a corner; brow of a hill; on a fast moving road; visibility is poor; road surface wet or icy etc.
+If your car has broken down: at the dangerous junction; apex of a corner; brow of a hill; on a fast-moving road; visibility is poor; road surface wet or icy, etc.

 Moving to a position 200 yards or so to the rear of the vehicle while waiting for the engine to cool will help prevent injury should an oncoming car strike your stranded vehicle.